AustinCodingAcademy/311_wk3_day1_db_select/README.md

 * Click the folder icon in your query tab to open a new file

-* Search for "311_wk3_day1_db_select" in your file explorer/finder window an select the "initialize.sql" script that lives in this repo
+* Search for "311_wk3_day1_db_select" in your file explorer/finder window and select the "initialize.sql" script that lives in this repo

 * When you do you'll see the scripts from this 'initialize.sql' file populate in your MySQL Workbench!!!!